-LaCie d2 Blu-ray Professional BD-R, BD-RE Drive review
+LaCie d2 Blu-ray Professional BD-R, BD-RE Drive full review

 Lacie’s d2 Blu-ray Professional BD-R, BD-RE Drive is an external optical drive that can burn data to Blu-ray discs, as well as single and dual-layer DVD and CD media.
 The drive connects to your Mac via FireWire 400 or USB 2.0, though we had some trouble using the USB 2.0 connection with the included Toast Titanium 9 software.
 (We also had issues with Toast Titanium 10.)
 The FireWire connection gave us no trouble.

 Using the company’s stackable d2 case design, this external Blu-ray drive uses Pioneer’s BDR-203 mechanism and requires external power to operate.
 The drive can burn 25GB single-layer Blu-ray (BD-R) discs as well as 50GB BD-R DL discs at speeds up to 8X.
 Burning data to Blu-ray discs is supported by OS X’s disc burner utility, or through a third-party application like Roxio Toast.

 You can burn high definition Blu-ray discs to watch on your home theatre component Blu-ray players by using the latest version of Apple’s Compressor, part of the Final Cut Studio, or with Toast Titanium after downloading and installing Roxio’s $20 High Def/Blu-ray authoring plug-in.

 And while there is some Windows software that allows you to watch Blu-ray movies on your PC, these high definition discs are not viewable on your Mac.
 Aside from Blu-ray media, the drive can burn all flavours of DVD, +/-, RW, DL, as well as CDs and CD-R discs.